It makes you aware of the danger, motivates you to stay organized and prepared, and helps you calculate risks.

 Alcohol is a natural sedative.
 Drinking a glass of wine or a finger of whiskey when your nerves get triggered can calm you down at first.
 However, once the buzzing ends, the anxiety can return in force.

 Smokers often use a cigarette during stressful times.
-However, like drinking alcohol, having a cigarette when you’re stressed is a quick fix that can make anxiety worse over time.
+However, like drinking alcohol, having a cigarette when you’re stressed is a quick fix that can worsen anxiety.

-Research has shown that the earlier you start smoking in life, the higher your risk of developing an anxiety disorder later on.
+Research has shown that the earlier you start smoking in life, the higher your risk of developing an anxiety disorder later.